-The decrease in accounts payable results primarily from the payment of invoices received in January and paid after the fiscal year end, offset to some extent by an increase in accounts payable invoices received in July primarily for third party hardware and software sold in July and not paid at the quarter end.
+The decrease in accounts payable results primarily from the payment of invoices received and paid after the prior fiscal year end.

-The decrease in accrued compensation results primarily from the payment of the higher than usual year end accrued bonuses subsequent thereto.
+The decrease in accrued compensation results primarily from the payment of the higher than usual fiscal 2005 year end accrued bonuses paid subsequent thereto.